 A living trust is a document through which your assets are placed into a trust for your benefit during your lifetime and then are transferred to your named beneficiaries at the time of your death by a representative of your choice, a successor trustee.

 With a living trust, you’re looking out for your family’s best interests because it avoids probate, it provides privacy, and it may save you money.

 Enlisting the services of a qualified estate planning attorney can help you deal with complex family and/or financial situations, so your situation doesn’t become one of those probate court nightmare stories.

-At the Law Office of David W. Foley, estate planning attorney in San Diego, we specialize in creating living trusts as part of your estate plan.Schedule your FREE Consultation
+At the Law Office of David W. Foley, estate planning attorney in San Diego, we specialize in creating living trusts as part of your estate plan.Schedule your Consultation